andrewhao/beautiful-systems-with-phoenix-contexts-talk/slides.md

 All web concerns live in `MyAppWeb` context.

---

-Domain logic lives in its own context(s)

 ???

 The `Web` context is for anything that deals with the HTTP request/response cycle.
 Headers, cookies, you name it.

----

-### Furthermore, unanswered questions

-* What should I name the context?
-* How do I know if it's too broad (coarse) or too specific (fine)?
-* Where are good module boundaries to draw?
+--

+Contexts encapsulate persistence and domain logic

 ???

-Lots of questions remain.
-What are effective ways of organizing my code?

-And as it turns out, this same set of questions that plagues us with contexts is the exact same set of questions that plague us when we turned to microservices a few years ago.

-Where do we draw the boundaries?
+Contexts are responsible for the implementation details of business logic.

 ---

-class: middle
+class: middle center

-#### Same basic question

-### How do we choose system boundaries?
+# I have a few questions

 ---

-class: middle
+class: middle center

-Typically, we think of this in terms of horizontal layers of abstractions
+## What should I name the context?

 ---

 class: middle center

-# But!
+## How should I think about resources that are needed in multiple contexts?

 ---

-What if we thought about vertically decomposed business use cases?

----

 class: middle center

-Where are the

-## difficult design decisions

-that are

-## likely to change?

-???

-Even though Parnas' paper looked at a single program and attempted to rethink its division of labor from flow to responsibility, I want to zoom out and apply this to our entire business system.

-Where do those difficult design decisions come from, within our company?

---

-#### Within the business groups that generate them!
+## How do I know if it's too broad (coarse) or too specific (fine)?

 ---

-### Introducing VehiclePro

-A marketplace for car sellers.

-Bring your car in for an inspection, then list it on our website!

----

-### Your business is a driver for change

-* Marketing wants us to change copy on the web site

---
-* Finance wants us to change how we do tax calculations on a car sale by region

---
-* Operations wants us to build a new vehicle inventory system

---
-* Product wants to implement a new integration with Vendor XYZ

---
-* Customer support wants us to build a better support dashboard

----

 class: middle center

-# Listen to the business
+# How do we design system boundaries?

 ---